zzzbitz/IDO/Reviewer-6YuD/Reviewer-6YuD.md

          alt=""
          style=""/>
     <br>
     Figure 1.
-The results of Loss and Wrong Event.
-The experiment is conducted under the setting with ResNet18, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB.
+The AUC-ROC curves of loss and wrong event at different training stages.
+The experiment is conducted under the setting with ResNet18, with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
     </center>
 </div>